MSO Undecidability for Hereditary Classes of Unbounded Clique-Width: Power Graphs

 maps $D_n$ to a graph whose edge relation is the symmetric closure of $\mathsf{forward}$.
 We claim that the graph $\Phi(D_n)$ contains a large bipartite permutation graph as an induced subgraph.
 To see this, choose the largest value $k$ such that the power clique corresponding to $k$ contains at least $k$ elements in $D_n$ (in other words $2^k(2k-1) \leq n$).
 Consider the subgraph of $D_n$ induced by the set of vertices $\{v_{i,j} \mid 0\leq i,j \leq k-1\}$ where $v_{i,j} = j\cdot 2^{k+1} + 2^{i+1}$.
 Each $v_{i,j}$ is then in the power clique corresponding to $i+1$ and it is easily checked that there is an edge between $v_{i,j}$ and $v_{i',j'}$ in $\Phi(D_n)$ precisely when $i' = i+1$ and $j \leq j'$.

-\begin{proof}[Proof of Theorem~\ref{theorem:power-graphs}] As established above, the graph $\Phi(D_n)$ contains an induced subgraph isomorphic to the bipartite permutation graph $P_k$ as long as $2^k(2k-1) \leq n$ and $n \ge 9$.
-Then the hereditary closure of $\Phi(\powergraphs)$ contains all bipartite permutation graphs, whereby, by Theorem~\ref{theorem:reductions} and Lemma~\ref{lemma:reduction-helper}, we are done. \end{proof}
+\begin{proof}[Proof of Theorem~\ref{theorem:power-graphs}] As established above, the graph $\Phi(D_n)$ contains an induced subgraph isomorphic to the bipartite permutation graph $P_k$ as long as $2^k(2k-1) \leq n$, and $n$ is even and at least $9$.
+Then the hereditary closure of $\Phi(\powergraphs)$ contains all bipartite permutation graphs, whereby, by Theorem~\ref{theorem:reductions} and Proposition~\ref{prop:reduction-helper}, we are done. \end{proof}